 - Inform students that in addition to enforcing the Civil Rights Act of 1964,

 the EEOC enforces other federal statutes prohibiting discrimination.

 Provide them a list of the statutes listed in the background essay.
 Divide students into 8 groups.
 Direct each group to research their assigned statute

 and find out what it requires of employers.
 Direct them to share their information using the jigsaw method.

 The document included in this project is from Record Group 11, General Records of the U.S. Government.
-It is available online through the Archival Research Catalog (ARC) Identifier: 299891.
+It is available online through the Online Catalog (OPA) National Archives Identifier: 299891.